Azure/azure-quickstart-templates/201-web-app-github-deploy/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This template deploys a **simple Linux Web Application linked with GitHub Repository**.
+This template deploys a **simple Linux Web Application linked to a GitHub Repository**.
 The WebPlan is settled for Consumption.
 For more information about hosting Plans click [here!](https://azure.microsoft.com/en-gb/pricing/details/app-service/linux/).
 As a default, this template deploys the web app using the "S1" (free tier) as the pricing tier for the hosting plan.
 It is ideal for development and test environments, for production environments you must consider different plans.

 ## Prerequisites

-### Have a Git Hub Account
+### A GitHub Account

-If you don't have yet a Git Hub account, you can create your account on [Git Hub](https://github.com/).
+If you don't have yet a GitHub account, you can create your account on [GitHub](https://github.com/).

-If you are new to **Web App Service**, see:
+If you are new to **Web App Services**, see:

 - [Web App](https://azure.microsoft.com/en-gb/services/app-service/web/)
 - [Web App Documentation](https://docs.microsoft.com/en-gb/azure/app-service/).